Mizo people

 The Mizo people (historically called the Lushais (Note: Lushai is a colonial misnomer encompassing different tribes living in the then Lushai hills; not to be confused with the Lusei tribe)) are a Tibeto-Burman ethnic group primarily from the Indian state of Mizoram.
-Further communities beyond Mizoram live in neighboring northeast Indian states like Manipur, Assam, Meghalaya, and Tripura, with minority populations also found in Myanmar and North America, including the United States and Canada.
-Mizoram is the most literate state in India, and the first to become fully literate.
+Further communities beyond Mizoram live in neighboring northeast Indian states like Manipur, Assam, Meghalaya, and Tripura, with minority populations also found in Myanmar.
+In recent years, Mizo diaspora communities have sprung up in the United States, Canada and Israel.

-Oral history of the Mizos states Chhînlung as the original homeland of the people.
-The nature of Chhînlung as a location or an eponym is inconclusive in answering what or where it is.
-This origin story is shared among various other Zohnahtlâk tribes.
+Oral Mizo history states Chhînlung as the original homeland of the people.
+The nature of Chhînlung as a location or an eponym is still unclear This origin story is shared among various other Zohnahtlâk tribes.

-The Chin people of Myanmar and the Kuki people of India and Bangladesh are the kindred tribes of Mizos and many of the Mizo migrants in Myanmar have accepted the Chin identity.
-The Chin, Kuki, Mizo, and southern Naga peoples are collectively known as Zo people (Zohnahthlâk; lit. 'descendants of Zo') which all speak the Mizo language.
+The Chin people of Myanmar and the Kuki people of India and Bangladesh are the closely related to Mizos, with many of the Mizo migrants in Myanmar having assimilated within Chin society The Chin, Kuki, Mizo, and southern Naga peoples are collectively known as Zo people (Zohnahthlâk; lit. 'descendants of Zo'), all of whom speak the Mizo language.

 The Mizo language, also known as Duhlián ṭawng, is part of the Tibeto-Burman language family.
-Regionally the language is classed within the Zohnathlâk languages among the Zo people.
+Regionally the language is classed within the Zohnathlâk languages spoken by the Zo people.
+Mizo is the official language of Mizoram, where it serves as the primary lingua franca alongside the English language.

 Before British rule in the Lushai Hills, the Mizo people organized themselves under a system of Mizo chieftainship.
 A notable chiefdom was the Confederacy of Selesih.
 Other notable chiefdoms were Tualte under Vanhnuailiana and Aizawl under Lalsavunga.
-Following British annexation of the Lushai Hills, the Mizos adopted Christianity via the influence of missionaries.
+Following British annexation of the Lushai Hills, the Mizos adopted Christianity via proselytization by missionaries.
 In the decolonisation period, the Mizo people asserted political representation with the founding of the Mizo Union.

-The Lushai Hills was constituted as an autonomous district of Assam before being renamed to the Mizo district.
+The Lushai Hills was constituted as an autonomous district of Assam before being renamed as the Mizo district.
 Following the mautam famine of 1959, the Mizo National Front declared independence in the Mizo National Front uprising in 1966.
-The Indian government responded with the Bombing of Aizawl and an extensive village regrouping policy to curb the insurgency.
-The unrest continued until 1986, when Mizoram was inaugurated as a state.
+The Indian government responded with the Bombing of Aizawl and Operation Accomplishment, an extensive village regrouping policy aimed at curbing insurgents.
+The unrest continued until 1986, when Mizoram was established as a state.

+Classification

+The Indian Constitution contains provisions related to communities classified as Scheduled Tribes under Article 342.
+The term, however, is not defined and is subject to the discretion of the President and the Governor of the relevant state.
+The criterion for assessing categorisation informally considers indications of primitive traits, distinct culture, geographical isolation, shyness of community contact, and economic backwardness.

+The Constitution (Scheduled Tribes) Order, dated 6 September 1950, designated the hill people of Assam and the Mizos as a Scheduled Tribe.
+Government policy follows Jawaharlal Nehru's five principles (tribal Panchsheel) to improve the quality of lives without disturbing their way of life.
+This focuses on encouragement of traditional talents, culture and knowledge; Tribal rights in land and forests; Tribal recruitment into administration and development; Harmonisation of policies without rivalry and judgment of civic growth.